Blockade: Close, distant, and loose blockades

 A close blockade entails placing warships within sight of the blockaded coast or port, to ensure the immediate interception of any ship entering or leaving.
 It is both the most effective and the most difficult form of blockade to implement.
 Difficulties arise because the blockading ships must remain continuously at sea, exposed to storms and hardship, usually far from any support, and vulnerable to sudden attack from the blockaded side, whose ships may stay safe in harbor until they choose to come out.

 In World War II, German U-boats attempted to stop ships carrying food, supplies and matériel from reaching the United Kingdom, an example of a distant blockade.

 In a distant blockade, the blockaders stay well away from the blockaded coast and try to intercept any ships going in or out.
 This may require more ships on station, but they can usually operate closer to their bases, and are at much less risk from enemy raids.
 This was almost impossible prior to the 16th century due to the nature of the ships used.

-A loose blockade is a close blockade where the blockading ships are withdrawn out of sight from the coast (behind the horizon) but no farther.
+A loose blockade is a close blockade where the blockading ships are withdrawn out of sight from the coast, behind the horizon, but no farther.
 The object of loose blockade is to lure the enemy into venturing out but to stay close enough to strike.

 British admiral Horatio Nelson applied a loose blockade at Cádiz in 1805.
 The Franco-Spanish fleet under Pierre-Charles Villeneuve then came out, resulting in the Battle of Trafalgar.

 Pacific blockade

 Until 1827, blockades, as part of economic warfare, were always a part of a war.
 This changed when France, Russia and Britain came to the aid of the Greek rebels against Turkey.
 They blockaded the Turkish-occupied coast, which led to the battle of Navarino.
-War was never declared, however, so it is considered the first pacific — i.e. peaceful — blockade.
+War was never declared, so it is considered the first pacific – i.e., peaceful – blockade.
 The first truly pacific blockade, involving no shooting at all, was the British blockade of the Republic of New Granada in 1837, established to compel New Granada to release an imprisoned British consul.